mabyre/mabyre.github.io/error/readme.md

 ## No Error

-What you should see is something like this :
+What you should see, is something like this :

 ![Error while building](/images/error/2022-12-22_15h58_45.png)

 Following by this while the process ending well :

 ![Error while building](/images/error/2022-12-22_15h52_06.png)